Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS

 Licenses, Certifications & Awards

 Stacey Brown is a Nationally Certified Counselor, a Certified Cognitive-Behavioral Counselor with a Domestic Violence Endorsement (through the National Board for Certified Cognitive Behavioral Therapists), a Human Services-Board Certified Practioner and a formerly certified School Counselor.
 She is a licensed and certified by theState of Florida as a Licensed Mental Health Counselor and Certified Clinical Supervisor.
 She is a nationally Approved Clinical Supervisor as well.
 Stacey is a Board Certified Expert in Traumatic Stress and is a Diplomat of the American Academy of Experts in Traumatic Stress.
 She is listed in The National Registry of the American Academy of Experts in Traumatic Stress and is a a member of the Premier Speakers Bureau for the National Center for Crisis Management.
 Stacey Brown is a National Trainer for the Cooperative Discipline program.
 This is an Adlerian based program that assists educators, parents and professions to foster cooperation and success among the children they serve.
 Stacey is also a Certified Anger Resolution Therapist and is a member of the National Registry of Certified Anger Resolution Therapists.
 Stacey Brown was a 1999 recipient of the Lee County Golden Apple Teacher Award and is a member of the prestigious Academy of Teachers.
-Stacey is a Registered Yoga Therapist (200) through the Yoga Alliance and a Certified Ayurvedic Yoga Specialist through the Himalayan Institute.
+Stacey is a Registered Yoga Therapist (200) through the Yoga Alliance and is a Certified Three Wisdom Traditions Wellness Coach and a Certified Ayurvedic Yoga Specialist through the Himalayan Institute.
 Stacey is a Reiki II Level Practitioner trained in the Usui/White Light Traditions and she has been trained in the practice of Transcendental Meditation.
+Stacey is currently enrolled in the 300 Level Yoga Teacher Training course with an expected completion date of 2021.
+She is an Ordained Minister.

 In May 2003, Stacey Brown was awarded the “Raising a Ruckus Award” by Working Mother magazine, a national publication, because of her philanthropic and advocacy work for children.